JonnaPander/Capstone/README.md

 <a id=Executive-Summary></a>
 ### Executive Summary:

-The goal of this project is to explor whether or not venue types in neighborhoods throughout Austin, Texas contribute to the average price per square footage of a home for that neighborhood.
+Austin is one of the hottest real estate markets in the country right now.
+What's driving this boom?
+Is it the amenities and entertainment the city has to offer or is it Californians and their silicon valley money!
+The goal of this project is to explore whether or not venue types in neighborhoods throughout Austin, Texas contribute to the average price per square footage of a home for that neighborhood.
 People who are interested in this information are those looking for what neighborhood to purchase a home in based on the right mix of price and nearby attractions for them.

-Location data for 37 neighborhoods in Austin was obtained along with the average price per square foot and a compilation of venue types within a 1000 meter radius of the neighborhood's center.
-I ended up with a total of 263 unique venue types.
+Location data for 37 neighborhoods in Austin was obtained along with the average price per square foot and a compilation of venue types within a 4000 meter radius of the neighborhood's center.
+I ended up with a total of 247 unique venue types.
 Names of neighborhoods was obtained from Wikipedia via web scraping, real estate data was obtained from neighborhoods.com via web scraping, and venue data was obtained from Foursquare using an API.

 I treated this as a classification problem and grouped the prices into two (2) categories, one for real estate less than and average of 400 dollars per square foot and real estate that is, on average, greater than 400 dollars per square foot.